detule/odbc-cli/README.md

 ### The main query execution buffer

-Closing the object browser (CTRL + t) leaves you focused on the main buffer allowing you to execute statements against the currently active connection.
+Closing the object browser (`[CTRL+t]`) leaves you focused on the main buffer allowing you to execute statements against the currently active connection.
 After executing a query the results are piped to the system pager, or `less` if it is available.
 If it is not, and there is no system pager configured, consider pip-installing `pypager`.

 This buffer sports both an as-you-type auto-completion, as well as suggestions drawn from the history file.

 ### Cancelling queries

 Outside of auto-completion queries, all statements are executed in a separate process, "executor".
-Whether in the main execution buffer, or in the table preview, you should be able to cancel a long-running query by pressing CTRL+c.
+Whether in the main execution buffer, or in the table preview, you should be able to cancel a long-running query by pressing `[CTRL+c]`.
 At that point, the client will attempt to close and re-start the "executor" process.

 ### Configuring the client

 A limited set of configuration options are made available in the `config` file in the directory:

-* If the `XDG_CONFIG_HOME` environment variable is defined then within the in the `odbcli` sub-folder within.
+* If the `XDG_CONFIG_HOME` environment variable is defined then, within its `odbcli` sub-folder.
 * else, if the platform is `Windows`, tne in `os.getenv("USERPROFILE") + "\\AppData\\Local\\dbcli\\odbcli\\"`
 * Otherwise in `~/.config/odbcli/`